|Left to right: Sandtray therapy room; Extern Therapy Office; HHS waiting room; Intern Office|

 In addition to clinical work, Health and Human Services has a strong focus on prevention work.
 During the year, students participate in a year-long community project as well as several small outreach projects.

 HHS Intern displays her monthly awareness project: The Chain of Hope

 Clinical & Supervisory Staff

 - Monica Saavedra, Psy.D.

 - Caren Gardner, MS

 - Lauren Nichols, Psy.D.

 Note for Internship Applicants: The Hoffman Estates Department of Health and Human Services Department internship training program agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any internship applicant.
 Under this agreement, HHS is required to make all internship offers through the Matching Program.
 Therefore, all applicants must be registered for the APPIC Matching Program.
 Applicants can obtain a “Request for Application Agreement Package” from National Matching Services, Inc. The web address is www.natmatch.com/psychint.

-To be considered for this internship, we must receive your application materials by the date listed above.
-Additionally, your signed application agreement and fee for registration for the Matching Program must arrive at National Matching Services, Inc office no later than December 1, 2016 in order for your name and code number to be registered in the “Listing of Participating Applicants.”
+To be considered for this internship, we must receive your application materials by the date specified.
+Additionally, your signed application agreement and fee for registration for the Matching Program must arrive at National Matching Services, Inc office by the stated deadline in order for your name and code number to be registered in the “Listing of Participating Applicants.”